smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 5*

 We added -a parameter to the previous comman to show hidden files

+*Task 6*

+We combined -n and -l parameter to show users numerically